WithCandour/statamic-advanced-forms/README.md

 Protect sensitive files uploaded to your forms by selecting an asset container where the visibility is set to `private`, when a file is uploaded it won't be publicly accessible by a download URL will be saved against the submission, only authorised CMS users will be able to download the file via this link.

 ### Address Lookup
-Add address lookup functionality into your forms with our Address Lookup field, using the Postcoder API.
-Simply add your Postcoder API key into your .env file:
+Add address lookup functionality into your forms with our Address Lookup field, using the Loqate API.
+Simply add your Loqate API key into your .env file:
-`POSTCODER_API_KEY=YOUR_KEY_GOES_HERE`
+`LOQATE_API_KEY=YOUR_KEY_GOES_HERE`

 ### Captcha
 Add a captcha into your forms with our Captcha field, using the reCaptcha.
 Simply add your reCaptcha API key into your .env file: